learning-hour/curriculum/src/main/resources/lessons/lesson-02-binary-arithematic-01.md

 ```

 ### What if you want to store a larger number?
-What if you could use `2 bytes` to store a number?
+What if you could use `2 bytes (16 bits)` to store a number?
 How big a number can you store?

 ```
 1111111111111111 = 65,535